Dating Sim vs Visual Novel: How the Formats Actually Differ

 Can a game be both a dating sim and visual novel?

 Yes.
-Many titles blend route-based storytelling with stat or schedule mechanics.
+Many titles blend branching storytelling with stat or schedule mechanics.

 Which format is better for beginners?